slochower/smirnoff-host-guest-manuscript/manuscript.md

 - [GitHub repository](https://github.com/openforcefield/openforcefield) for the Open Force Field group containing the toolkit and force field XML file.

 ## Author contributions
-Conceptualization, DRS, NMH, JDC, MKG; Methodology, DRS, NMH; Software, DRS, NMH; Formal Analysis, DRS, NMH, JDC, MKG; Investigation, DRS, NMH; Resources, MKG, JDC;  Data Curation, DRS, NMH; Writing-Original Draft, DRS, NMH; Writing - Review and Editing, DRS, NMH, JDC, MKG, LPW; Visualization, DRS; Supervision, JDC, MKG; Project Administration, MKG; Funding Acquisition, MKG.
+Conceptualization: DRS, NMH, DLM, JDC, MKG; Methodology: DRS, NMH; Software: DRS, NMH; Formal Analysis: DRS, NMH, JDC, MKG; Investigation: DRS, NMH; Resources: MKG, JDC;  Data Curation: DRS, NMH; Writing-Original Draft: DRS; Writing - Review and Editing: DRS, NMH, JDC, MKG, LPW; Visualization: DRS; Supervision: DLM, JDC, MKG; Project Administration: MKG; Funding Acquisition: MKG.

 ## Acknowledgments
 This work was funded in part by grant GM061300 to MKG from the National Institute of General Medical Sciences of the NIH.
+JDC was funded in part by grants R01 GM121505 and R01 GM124270 from the National Institute of General Medical Sciences of the NIH and P30 CA008748 from the National Cancer Institute of the NIH.
-The contents of this publication are solely the responsibility of the authors and do not necessarily represent the oﬃcial views of the NIH.
+The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of the NIH.

 ## Disclosures
 The authors declare the following competing financial interest(s): MKG has an equity interest in and is a cofounder and scientific advisor of VeraChem LLC.
+JDC is a member of the Scientific Advisory Board of OpenEye Scientific Software.
+The Chodera laboratory receives or has received funding from multiple sources, including the National Institutes of Health, the National Science Foundation, the Parker Institute for Cancer Immunotherapy, Relay Therapeutics, Entasis Therapeutics, Silicon Therapeutics, EMD Serono (Merck KGaA), AstraZeneca, XtalPi, the Molecular Sciences Software Institute, the Starr Cancer Consortium, the Open Force Field Consortium, Cycle for Survival, a Louis V. Gerstner Young Investigator Award, the Einstein Foundation, and the Sloan Kettering Institute.
+A complete funding history for the Chodera lab can be found at http://choderalab.org/funding.

 ## List of abbreviations
 APR, attach-pull-release; CD, cyclodextrin; GAFF, Generalized AMBER Force Field